bdfinlayson/ruby-class-notes/README.md

 Using the Splat * Operator with `inject`
 -------------------------
 The splat operator is used to handle methods which have a variable parameter list (i.e. can take any number of parameters).
 In the example below, `inject` is used to iterate over the arguments.
+Splat is a way to handle any number of arguments that will either be or not be used.

+If you have a method with three arguments and splat in the middle, and you only pass it two arguments, it will set A and C but not B.

+You can use splat to accept all arguments passed into the `super` class.

     def add(*numbers)
       numbers.inject { |accumulator, number| accumulator + number }